Make Your Own Soap Without Lye (You’ll See What I Mean)

 Instructions

-- Grate 8 ounces of soap.
-(Two regular size bars.)
+- Grate 8 ounces of the soap base (two regular size bars.)
 A cheese grater works well, as does a salad shooter.
 A food processor also works.

 - When soap is liquefied, remove from heat.
 It will be somewhat lumpy and translucent.